SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-key-vault.md

 For Azure Key Vault, you can collect the following logs and metrics:

 * **Resource logs**.
-To know more about the different resource log category types and schemas collected for Azure Key Vault refer [documentation](https://learn.microsoft.com/en-gb/azure/key-vault/general/monitor-key-vault-reference#resource-logs).
+To know more about the different resource log category types and schemas collected for Azure Key Vault refer to [Azure documentation](https://learn.microsoft.com/en-gb/azure/key-vault/general/monitor-key-vault-reference#resource-logs).

 * **Key Vault Metrics**.
 These metrics are available in [Microsoft.KeyVault/vaults](https://learn.microsoft.com/en-gb/azure/azure-monitor/essentials/metrics-supported#microsoftkeyvaultvaults) namespace.

 * **Managed HSM Metrics** These metrics are available in [Microsoft.KeyVault/managedhsms](https://learn.microsoft.com/en-gb/azure/azure-monitor/essentials/resource-logs-categories#microsoftkeyvaultmanagedhsms) namespace.

-For more information on supported metrics and their units, refer [documentation](https://learn.microsoft.com/en-gb/azure/key-vault/general/monitor-key-vault-reference#key-vault-metrics).
+For more information on supported metrics and their units, refer to [Azure documentation](https://learn.microsoft.com/en-gb/azure/key-vault/general/monitor-key-vault-reference#key-vault-metrics).

 ## Setup